metaborg/spoofax-releng/README.md

 ## Building Spoofax

 ### Requirements

 Building Spoofax requires Git 1.8.2 or higher, the Java Development Kit (JDK) 7 or higher, and Maven 3.2 or higher.
+Building is only supported on the OSX platform at this moment.

 **Git. ** Git is required to check out the source code from our github repositories.
 Instructions on how to install Git for your platform can be found here: <http://git-scm.com/downloads>.
 If you run OSX and have [Homebrew](http://brew.sh/) installed, you can install git by executing `brew install git`.
 Be sure that your git version is 1.8.2 or higher, which you can confirm by executing `git version` on the command line.